scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

    * Additional documentation
    * What about overflow?

-.. topic:: Foreword

 This chapter contains an *introduction* to the many different routes for making your native code (primarily ``C/C++``) available from Python, a process commonly referred to *wrapping*.
 The goal of this chapter is to give you a flavour of what technologies exist and what their respective merits and shortcomings are, so that you can select the appropriate one for your specific needs.
 In any case, once you do start wrapping, you almost certainly will want to consult the respective documentation for your selected technique.

 .. contents:: Chapters contents
    :local: